ayeuhugyu/PepperBot/notes.md

 - gpt responses now use openai's seeding feature so they can be reproduced
 - AI can now see stickers
 - default model is now gpt-4.1-nano instead of gpt-4o-mini. it's significantly cheaper and better at following instructions (which unfortunately means its also better at following openai's dumb instructions)
-- GPT models have been completely overhauled, which means that in the future there could be support for models from manufacturers other than openai. here's an updated list of available models:
+- GPT models have been completely overhauled, which means that in the future there is now support for models from manufacturers other than openai, including grok and llama models. here's an updated list of available models:
   - gpt-3.5-turbo (the oldest model i've ever used on pepperbot)
   - gpt-4o-mini (slightly more up to date openai model)
   - o3-mini (openai's cheapest reasoning model, still fairly good actually)
   - gpt-4.1-nano (the new default, is ABSURDLY fast)
   - grok-3-mini-beta (something from a provider other than openai)
+  - deepseek-r1 (reasoning model, uses llama. note that it takes context very weirdly)
+  - closex/neuraldaredevil-8b-abliterated (weird model i found, somewhat good at being casual)
+- you can run `p/gpt edit` and configure the model and start clicking around on them to get a better idea of what each of them does.

+$SPLIT_EMBED$

 **other actual content:**